MicrosoftDocs/azure-devops-docs/docs/package/nuget/nuget-exe.md

 ---
-title: Use NuGet with Team Services feeds
+title: Use NuGet with VSTS feeds
-description: Authenticating to feeds with NuGet in Visual Studio Team Services ms.assetid: 10665DBC-846E-4192-8CAB-D5A4C6E40C65 ms.prod: vs-devops-alm ms.technology: vs-devops-package
+description: Authenticating to feeds with NuGet in VSTS ms.assetid: 10665DBC-846E-4192-8CAB-D5A4C6E40C65 ms.prod: vs-devops-alm ms.technology: vs-devops-package